 By default, an email is sent every time a cron job runs.
 If that is what you want, make sure that the email address shown on the Cron Jobs page is correct.
 If you don’t want to receive cron emails then you can redirect the cron job’s output to

 /dev/null.
 This is a special file that has a single purpose: to delete everything that is sent to it.
-We will show you an example shortly.
+I will show you an example shortly.

 Finally, you need to enter the command to be executed.
 In this case I want to run the wp-cron.php file.
 The easiest way to do so is by using the